-- potential risks and to provide recommendations for crowd management; and - iv) How the analysis undertaken is robust, detailing the source and reference of the available data and the rationale for the assumptions made in the analysis. - Design and construct the Pedestrian Bridge to achieve compliance with the PAPBR approved under part a) of this condition.
+- iii) Crowd modelling for large events, such Riverfire and New Year's Eve.
+The modelling is required to identify potential risks and to provide recommendations for crowd management; and - iv) How the analysis undertaken is robust, detailing the source and reference of the available data and the rationale for the assumptions made in the analysis. - b) Design and construct the Pedestrian Bridge to achieve compliance with the PAPBR approved under part a) of this condition.